MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 _ Fast single sign-on.
 _ Bug fixes and enhancements shipped with Windows.

-Signing in with WAM is a preview feature.
-Once turned on, it will replace the previous browser-based user interface.
+Signing in with WAM is a preview, opt-in feature.
+Once enabled, it will replace the previous browser-based user interface.

 ```azurecli-interactive
 az config set core-allow_broker=true